-Since people can spread COVID-19 before they know they are sick, it is important to stay at least 6 feet away from others when possible, even if you—or they—do not have any symptoms.
-This physical distance is especially important to protect people who are at higher risk for severe illness from COVID-19.
+Since people can spread the SARS-CoV-2 virus before they know they are sick, it is important to stay at least 6 feet away from others when possible, even if you—or they—do not have any symptoms.
+This physical distance is especially important to protect people who are at higher risk for severe illness from developing COVID-19 disease.
 Ithaca College expects individuals to maintain 6 feet of distance from one another whenever possible, whether on or off campus.
 We have made changes to campus spaces to facilitate compliance by reducing density, increasing distance, and addressing traffic flow.

-Classrooms will be de-densified to comply with 6 feet of physical distancing.
-Room diagrams will be posted in all classrooms to illustrate the proper placing of desks or other furniture.
+Classrooms are de-densified to comply with 6 feet of physical distancing.
+Room diagrams are posted in all classrooms to illustrate the proper placing of desks or other furniture.
 These are also accessible to view on 25 Live.
 Room users are strongly discouraged from re-arranging furniture in the room.
 If the classroom must be rearranged, six-foot distancing must still be maintained and the classroom should be returned to the same arrangement as in the room diagram upon leaving.
-The college does not plan to remove furniture from classrooms, so attention to visual cues regarding spacing is important.
+The college has not removed furniture from classrooms, so attention to visual cues regarding spacing is important.
 When possible, faculty members are asked to use seating charts to facilitate contact tracing should that be needed.

 When entering or exiting the classroom, faculty/staff and students must follow all recommendations regarding traffic flow.

 For classes where 6 feet of physical distancing is not possible (e.g., hands-on labs), heightened personal protective equipment compliant with Centers for Disease Control and Prevention or Occupational Safety and Health Administration requirements will be provided.

 In Dining Areas